tarrie/journal/README.md

 # 12.10.20
-- error iin GroupHome were i cant use ref and scrollTo Cannot read property 'getScrollResponder' of undefined ParallaxScrollView
+- error iin GroupHome were i cant use ref and scrollTo Cannot read property 'getScrollResponder' of undefined ParallaxScrollView Fixed ^^ but useNativeDriver is messed up in Animated prob causing delay